Today I wanted to take a look at some of the deals in World Traveller Plus (Premium Economy).

 An added upside of this method is that you earn Avios and tier points back, based on the World Traveller Plus rate.
 A downside – which is important to note – is that, unlike a normal Avios redemption, a World Traveller Plus sale ticket upgraded to Club World with Avios remains non-refundable and non-changeable.
 If you value the flexibility of Avios redemptions the upgrade route is not for you.

 The cost to upgrade is the difference between a Club World and World Traveller Plus ‘100% Avios’ redemption.
 New York, peak dates, is 120,000 Avios for a Club World return flight and 80,000 Avios for World Traveller Plus.
-An upgrade from WTP is therefore 40,000 Avios return or 20,000 Avios one-way.
+An upgrade from World Traveller Plus is therefore 40,000 Avios return or 20,000 Avios one-way.

 What World Traveller Plus sale deals are available?